 I remember the meeting.

-We walked into a near-empty school.
+Walking into a near-empty school.
 Parents who had been called to meet the teacher and principal.

-My husband posed the question and their response stunned us into silence.
+The response stunned us into silence.

 The night was spent like I imagine most parents spend it after hearing the word pass from the lips of educators or specialists to their ears and into their aching hearts.
 Looking up online tests, completing surveys and checklists, watching videos and reading countless medical articles and personal blogs (Hello!).
-After looking through a slew of stories about how Hard parenting an autistic child is, and everything from meltdown to finances, when we were limp from exhaustion, eyes and brain burning from reading all the material, unable to make a coherent thought because we had just researched a thousand different ways to treat (or not treat), about diets, exercise, specialists and a MILLION different acronyms, we eventually fell asleep.
+After looking through a slew of stories about how Hard parenting an autistic child is and everything from meltdown to finances, when we were limp from exhaustion, eyes and brain burning from reading all the material, unable to make a coherent thought because we had just researched a thousand different ways to treat (or not treat), about diets, exercise, specialists and a MILLION different acronyms, we eventually fell asleep.

 The next day brought new frustrations.
 Calls only to find out about long wait times.
 Calls to therapists and programs to find out he was either too young or about to age out shortly.
 No parent group to reach out to, support networks and resources wanted an official diagnosis, family and friends had no idea what to say …. all I wanted was to talk to someone about how conflicted I was feeling.
 Talk to Anyone that had been in my shoes and knew about the journey our family was about to embark on.